Simon Tibbitts 560x670

 Add this expertise to your shortlist

-He can receive instructions on a direct access basis and in addition to the more classic functions of a barrister in providing advocacy and advisory services he has been involved with mediations, chaired internal investigations and disciplinary hearings and is able to provide advice on internal policies and procedures and the conduct of grievance and disciplinary hearings from the early stages of a potential claim so as to ensure that the risk of a claim being brought is minimised from the outset.
+Simon can receive instructions on a direct access basis and in addition to the more classic functions of a barrister he has been involved with mediations and chaired internal investigations and disciplinary hearings.
+He regularly provides advice on internal policies and procedures and assists with the conduct of grievance and disciplinary hearings, typically from the early stages of a potential claim so as to ensure that the risk of a claim being brought is minimised from the outset.

 Simon is a keen public speaker and is always looking for fresh and innovative ideas and ways in which to provide training to clients.
 He regularly provides training on all areas of employment law to in-house legal departments, HR professionals and law firms.
 If so desired a more specialist and bespoke training package can be provided which is tailored to the pertinent issues appropriate to each individual client and the sector within which they operate.

-His knowledge and experience spans the entire spectrum of employment law disputes but he has particular interest and experience within the following areas:
+His knowledge and experience spans the entire spectrum of employment law disputes including but not exclusively:

 • All aspects of unfair dismissal including constructive unfair dismissal